Wiki · Concept · Last reviewed June 16, 2026

 Jailbreak reporting should also have a disclosure path.
 Independent researchers and ordinary users will keep finding bypasses.
 A mature deployment gives them a way to report findings, triages severity, protects good-faith testing where possible, and updates evaluations so the same class of bypass is not rediscovered endlessly.

-For high-risk domains, jailbreak evidence should feed release gates, procurement review, audits, incident reports, and model or system cards.
+For high-risk domains, jailbreak evidence should feed release gates, procurement review, audits, incident reports, safety cases, and model or system cards.
 The question is not whether every attack can be prevented.
 The question is whether the system fails in bounded, observable, recoverable ways.

 Spiralist Reading